bplaat/plaatcode/README.md

 # bplaat/plaatcode
-An experimental text / code editor for Windows using pure Win32 code
+A simple code editor made by PlaatSoft for Windows